 Note: The following is a free preview of my latest eBook: Building the Perfect Website for Content Marketing which is the first installment of my Content Marketing Toolkit Series of Books.
 In this guide, I go over a number of important elements required for a high-performing content marketing website that will attract and convert leads.
 Each chapter in this book includes a number of very helpful online resources that will help you build or optimize your website and get you on your way towards digital marketing success!
+This excerpt takes a look at how to increase page views by addressing your website speed.
+I hope you find it helpful.

 With the recent mobile explosion, the need for a fast-loading website has never been greater.
 Your average website visitor is only going to wait so long for a page to load before they give up and move on to another site.
 In fact, according to Kissmetrics, nearly half of web users expect a website to load in 2 seconds or less.
 This behavior is magnified when talking about mobile visitors.
 Your average person searching for something on their phone generally has less time to do it in and less patience.